Projects

 Network basis of memory consolidation and active forgetting during sleep

-We aim to delineate the network dynamics of learning, consolidation and active forgetting (which may be important for “credit assignment” and generalization).
+Sleep is known to be important for memory consolidation.
+We aim to delineate the network dynamics of learning, consolidation and active forgetting.
+The balance between consolidation and forgetting may be important for generalization and “credit assignment” .
 Image on right depicts that sleep patterns (slow-oscillations, delta waves, spindles) may regulate consolidation versus forgetting.
-We aim to understand the importance of these competing processes.

-A key goal is to develop methods for large-scale modulation of network dynamics to improve function.
-For example, we have found that restoration of oscillatory dynamics is important.
+A key related goal is to develop methods for large-scale modulation of network dynamics to improve function.
+For example, we have found that restoration of low-frequency oscillatory network dynamics can improve function after injury.
+Our perspective (Ganguly et al., Neuron, 2022) provides a more detailed discussion on this.

 Long-term BCI control of an upper limb prosthetic in individuals with paralysis (Developing ‘Plug and Play’ Systems)